CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 # README Convert-Pheno-API (Perl version)

-Here we provide a light API to enable requests/responses to `Convert::Pheno`.

-At the time of writting this (Jun-2023) the API consists of **very basic functionalities**, but this might change depening on the community adoption.
+This directory contains the Perl HTTP wrapper around `Convert::Pheno`.

 ### Notes:

-* The API is built with Mojolicius.
+* The API is built with `Mojolicious`.
-* This API only accepts requests using `POST` http method.
-* This API only has one endpoint `/api`.
+* The public HTTP contract uses a single `POST /api` endpoint.
 * `/api` receives a JSON object with explicit `conversion`, `input`, `output`, and `options` sections.
-* The incoming JSON data are validated against [OpenAPI schema](./openapi.json).
-However, the validation is superficial (i.e., we don't check clinical data themselves).
+* Incoming request bodies are validated against [OpenAPI schema](./openapi.json), but only at the payload-shape level.
+* The conversion logic still runs in `Convert::Pheno`; this wrapper only exposes it over HTTP.

 ## Installation